 All these inventions produce practically an engine; an economic engine in terms of jobs and in terms of growth.

-- Nicholas Stergiou, Assistant Dean, Biomechanics
+- Nikolaos Stergiou, Assistant Dean, Biomechanics

 In 2014, UNO received a $10.1 million grant—the largest single research grant in university history—that led to the establishment of the Center of Research in Human Variability (MOVCENTR).
 In an economic analysis from the UNO Economics Department, it was estimated that the MOVCENTR brought an economic impact of $1.5 million to the Omaha metropolitan area in its first two years of operation.
-And that number is expected to triple, since Stergiou’s department received another record-breaking grant of $10.3 million in 2019.
+And that number is expected to triple since Stergiou’s department received another record-breaking grant of $10.3 million in 2019.

 The grants will provide biomechanics students with a chance to conduct cutting-edge research alongside senior clinical NIH-funded scientists.
 The grant will also enable the department to bring additional funded investigators from various disciplines to UNO’s campus.

-When the University of Nebraska wins, the entire state benefits: new inventions helping patients, new opportunities for students and a new flow of funding into our communities.
+When the University of Nebraska wins, the entire state benefits: new inventions helping patients, new opportunities for students, and a new flow of funding into our communities.
 It’s just one more reason the continued support of the University is critical to the state’s continued growth.

-About the University of Nebraska at Omaha
+About the University of Nebraska System